QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 In this exercise, try to use a `for` loop to replicate the result of the following broadcasting operations.

-**Part1**: Try to replicate this simple example first and compare your results with the boardcasting operation.
+**Part1**: Try to replicate this simple example first and compare your results with the broadcasting operation.

 ```{code-cell} python3